Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_exceptions.md

 private bool OnReqResUserException(ApizrException ex) {
-    // this is a dedicated exception handler
+    // this is a dedicated exception handling callback
     // called back in case of exception thrown
     // while requesting with IReqResUserService managed api if(!ex.Handled) // Not yet handled ?